DLR-RM/stable-baselines3/docs/guide/examples.rst

 Basic Usage: Training, Saving, Loading
 --------------------------------------

-These examples are only to demonstrate the use of the library and its functions, and the trained agents may not solve the environments.
-Optimized hyperparameters can be found in RL Zoo `repository <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 In the following example, we will train, save and load a DQN model on the Lunar Lander environment.